nextflow-io/nextflow/docs/dsl2.rst

 The same is valid for the result (channel) of a process execution.
-Therefore a process output can be used by two or more processes without the need to fork them using the :ref:`operator-into` operator, making the writing of workflow script much fluent and readable.
+Therefore a process output can be used by two or more processes without the need to fork them using the :ref:`operator-into` operator, making the writing of workflow scripts very fluent and readable.

 Pipes